cplett/cplett.github.io/page/xtb/2-solvation.md

 An up-to-date list of available solvents can be found in the [documentation](https://xtb-docs.readthedocs.io/en/latest/gbsa.html).

+{% include warning.html content='If you want to compute a solvent that is not yet parameterized in **xtb**, use a solvent with a similar dielectric constant that is parameterized.
+They can be found from several sources, *e.g.* [here](https://depts.washington.edu/eooptic/linkfiles/dielectric_chart%5B1%5D.pdf).
+Never do a gas phase computation in such cases.' %}

 In principle, both solvent models perform similarly but do not reach the accuracy of more advanced and computationally expensive models like COSMO-RS or SMD.

 GBSA and ALPB treat the solvent as an electrostatic continuum that is self-consistently relaxed during the SCC, directly influencing the wavefunction.
 Non-electrostatic contributions are added after SCC convergence.